Targum -- A Multilingual New Testament Translation Corpus: Discussion

 \subsubsection{Macro-Level Analysis}

-Second, on a \textit{macro-level}, \texttt{targum} can function as a comprehensive \textit{benchmark and analytical testbed} for any new translation.
+Second, on a \textit{macro-level}, \texttt{Targum} can function as a \textit{benchmark} for any new translation.
 By generating a vector embedding for a new version, whether produced by humans or machines, it can be situated within the semantic space of the entire corpus.
-This allows for its stylistic and theological profile to be quantitatively compared against hundreds of historical precedents.
-It makes it possible to answer questions such as: ``Is this new translation stylistically closer to the KJV or the NIV family?'' or ``Does its interpretation of key theological terms align more with historical Catholic or Protestant traditions?''
+Its stylistic and theological profile can then be quantitatively compared against the full space of existing translations --- answering questions such as: ``Is this new translation stylistically closer to the KJV or the NIV family?'' or ``Does its interpretation of key theological terms align more with historical Catholic or Protestant traditions?''